dmrom7/geogbrowns/content/event/2022-02-26-Browns_social_pingpong_tournament/index.md

 ## Ping Pong Tournament

 In the reconciliation with our ping pong table, we are organizing a ping pong tournament in Browns common room.
-Anybody is welcomed to join us either as a player or as an audience.
-The best player will gain the title of **Browns ping-pong champion** for the 2022 year, and receives sweet prize.
+Anybody is welcome to join us either as a player or as audience.
+The best player will gain the title of **Browns ping-pong champion** for the 2022 year, and receive a sweet prize.

 Schedule:

 * 17:00 - 17:15 registration, you can also [**register here**](https://forms.gle/KcfhTXCu711kMAus7) to save some time
 * 17:15 - 18:15 Game time!

-There will be plenty of **drinks (alcoholic and non-alcoholic) and snacks**, covered by PGR social budget.
+There will be plenty of **drinks (alcoholic and non-alcoholic) and snacks**, covered by the PGR social budget.

 ## Charity donation for Ukraine

-As part of this social, we would also like to generate some cash that will be donated on behalf of Geography PGRs to chosen charity supporting the current situation in Ukraine.
+As part of this social, we would also like to generate some cash that will be donated on behalf of Geography PGRs to a chosen charity supporting the current situation in Ukraine.
 There is a piggy bank already placed in Browns into which you can place your donation.
 We recommend £5 per person, but any donation will be helpful.
 You will be able to vote which charity from the following you want to donate to.

 ### Charities